Universal Studios Beijing: The Wizarding World of Harry Potter

-Themed after the Harry Potter franchise.
-The Wizarding World of Harry Potter is filled with numerous innovative attractions, shops, restaurants, and entertainment projects.
-From magical spells to fantastic creatures, from dark villains to brave heroes, you can see it all here.
-Visitors can explore the Hogwarts Castle, shop at the stores on the streets of Hogsmeade, and taste delicious meals and desserts at some of the most famous restaurants in the magical world.
-Every detail in the scenic area recreates a magical world, taking visitors to the enchanting world they have experienced in novels or movies.
-Retail shops within the area include: Hogsmeade Station, Zonko's Joke Shop, Gladrags Wizardwear, Wiseacre's Wizarding Equipment, Owl Post & Owlery, Ollivanders Wand Shop in Hogsmeade, Dervish and Banges, Honeydukes, and Filch's Emporium of Confiscated Goods.
-Restaurants in this area include Hog's head and Three Broomsticks.
+The Wizarding World of Harry Potter is a themed area based on the Wizarding World franchise.
+It is a collaboration of Universal Destinations & Experiences and Warner Bros.
+Entertainment.
+This area is anchored by recreations of Hogwarts Castle and Hogsmeade Village, and features with numerous innovative attractions, shops, restaurants, and live street entertainment.
+Retail shops within the area include Hogsmeade Station, Zonko's Joke Shop, Gladrags Wizardwear, Wiseacre's Wizarding Equipment, Owl Post & Owlery, Ollivanders Wand Shop in Hogsmeade, Dervish and Banges, Honeydukes, and Filch's Emporium of Confiscated Goods.
+Restaurants in this area include The Hog's Head and The Three Broomsticks.